 What Is CRM?

 CRM stands for customer relationship management.
-CRM software, therefore, are digital platforms used by businesses to track and manage the full range of information and interactions with its customers, both current and prospective.
+CRM software, therefore, is a digital platform for tracking and managing the full range of information and interactions with your current and prospective customers.

 There are three main classifications of information maintained by customer relationship management systems: